 One of the most popular Hanukkah dishes prepared in oil is the Sufganiyot which are jam doughnuts – over 17.5 million are consumed in Israel during this holiday.

-The largest Menorah in the world is located at Grand Army Plaza in New York – It’s 32 feet high and weights 4,000 pounds.
+The largest Menorah in the world is located at Grand Army Plaza in New York – It’s 32 feet high and weighs 4,000 pounds.

 Hanukkah isn’t the most important Jewish holiday – Passover and Rosh Hashanah are more significant to the religion.

-During Hanukkah, Jews follow a tradition of incentivising their children to learn the Torah by gifting them Gelt – golden-wrapped chocolates that resemble coins.
-They can also be won in a game of Dreidel.
+During Hanukkah, Jewish people follow a tradition of incentivizing their children to learn the Torah by gifting them Gelt – golden-wrapped chocolates that resemble coins.
+Gelt can also be won in a game of Dreidel.

-Do you know any interesting facts about Hanukkah that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Hanukkah?
+Share them in the comments below!